CameronWard301/communication_scheduler/email-gateway/README.md

 - To run the unit tests, run `mvn test` in the project directory
-- To run the integration tests see the [Integration Tests Project](../integration-tests) and make sure that the `@GatewayAPI` is added to the filter expression.
+- To run the integration tests see the [Integration Tests Project](../integration-tests) and make sure that the `@EmailGateway` is added to the filter expression.

 ## Deployment